belugadb/kibana-comparable-time-range/README.md

-# kibana-comparing-table
+# kibana-comparable-time-range

-> Adds a comparing offset feature to Kibana table
+> Comparable time range offset feature for Kibana table.
+Compare your data to previous day, week or month.

 ---